 Lisa Evans

-Volunteer, New Zealand
+General Member, New Zealand

 Lisa originally studied Astronomy, then moved into a career in 3D animation and game development.
 After years working as a technical artist, Lisa became interested in “serious games” – games that have other goals than just entertainment.
 She completed a PhD about engaging the public in climate change using games, and has also worked on a number of serious games projects as a tech artist, designer and mentor.
 Her research focus is on the design and evaluation of digital projects with real, measurable impacts on audiences.